 Thereafter, any failed attempt will result in a 60 day cooldown period and a retake fee.

 The retake fee for AAPTE CPT-EFS is the same as the exam registration fee if you retest more than a year after your initial attempt.

 That will cost $295.00.
 If you manage to retake within a year of your initial attempt, you must only pay $110.00.

 The story’s moral is to avoid retaking as much as possible!
 You should only consider retaking the exam an option if unforeseen circumstances impact your studies.

 Since the program is classroom-based, your study time is pretty much set in stone.

-According to AAPTE, you will be required to complete fifty-eight hours of classroom theory, which will include twelve hours of anatomy if you require that prerequisite.
+According to AAPTE, you must complete fifty-eight hours of classroom theory, including twelve hours of anatomy, if required.

 Aside from that, you’ll undergo eighteen hours of practical training in an advanced fitness facility, allowing you to perform the same day to day tasks as a qualified fitness instructor.

 These practical and theory-based hours will be spread across a six-week period, after which you will take the final exam.

 The income for a personal trainer currently sits at a national average of $67,713 per year, according to salary.com.